-Planning and creating a promotional newsletter may not appear to involve much risk, but closer examination shows thinking about risk is integral to communication.
+Planning and creating a promotional website may not appear to involve much risk, but closer examination shows thinking about risk is integral to communication.
 Ask your learners to consider:

-- 1. What could go wrong when they send out their promotional newsletter? - 2.
+- 1. What could go wrong when their promotional website goes live? - 2.
 What is the likelihood and impact of something going wrong? - 3.
 What can they do to minimise the risk?

-6. Writing their Wales Coast Path promotional newsletter
+6. Writing their Wales Coast Path promotional website

-A simple, emailed newsletter is an easy way to keep in touch with loyal or prospective Wales Coast Path visitors, and need not cost a lot.
-Ask your learners to design a simple template using programs such as Microsoft Word or Google Docs or they can use free, on-line tools such as Canva or adapt an existing on-line template.
+A website is an easy way to keep in touch with loyal or prospective Wales Coast Path visitors and need not cost a lot.
+A website makes it very easy for people to find out more about the Wales Coast Path, plan their visit, and answer potential questions visitors may have.

+Ask your learners to design a simple template using programs such as Microsoft Word or Google Docs or they can use free, on-line tools such as Canva or adapt an on-line template.

-Show your learners a range of promotional newsletters and ask them to scrutinise them.
-What are the pros and cons of each newsletter?
-What lessons learnt can they carry over to their own newsletter?
+Show your learners a range of promotional websites and ask them to scrutinise them.
+What are the pros and cons of each website?
+What lessons learnt can they carry over to their own website?